-Sin Rummy is a brand new card game I designed, developed and crowdfunded: a vicious twist on the all-time classic inspired by Gandhi's seven social sins.
+Sin Rummy is a brand new card game I designed, developed, crowdfunded + produced: a vicious twist on the all-time classic inspired by Gandhi's seven social sins.

 The game itself is elegantly contained inside a gorgeous deck of the highest-quality playing cards, manufactured by the United States Playing Card Company.